-To get your team to ‘buy in’ to the vision, you need a common goal for everyone to rally around.
-Joel Peterson, Chairman at JetBlue, is no stranger to change within an organization and in a recent article for Inc., he reminded managers that they needed to inspire their employees to drive change.
+To get your team to buy into the company’s vision for the future, you need a common goal for everyone to rally around.
+Joel Peterson, Chairman at JetBlue®, is no stranger to change within an organization.
+In an article for Inc.®, he reminds managers that they need to inspire their employees to drive change.

 Peterson said: “Nothing about the process can be abstract.
-Communication is key, to identify what team members want personally as well as share what the company as a whole is working toward.”
+Communication is key to identifying what team members want personally as well as sharing what the company as a whole is working toward.”

 - Include everyone.
 This means employees, customers, investors, and anyone who will be affected by this change.
 Find a goal that everyone can rally behind.

 - Make it real.
 Put simply, lose the jargon, and make sure that you cite a specific desired outcome.